nrwl/nx/docs/shared/tutorials/react-monorepo.md

 # Building React Apps in an Nx Monorepo

-In this tutorial you'll learn how to use React with Nx in a [monorepo (integrated) setup](/concepts/integrated-vs-package-based#integrated-repos).
+In this tutorial you'll learn how to use React with Nx in a monorepo setup.

 What will you learn?